Human Trafficking in [Djibouti] [other countries]

 POVERTY PROFILE - Refugees, nomads, the homeless and those living in temporary structures, and the street children are highly impoverished and vulnerable groups.
 Although refugees living in camps benefit from food aid, and free health care and education, they face a difficult situation and describe themselves as having lost everything, even their identity.
 War and poor rainfall have changed the nomad's normal patterns of transhumant behavior.
 Nomads cope by engaging in small-scale border trade, and receiving help from relatives living in Djibouti-ville.
 The street children, natives of Somalia or Ethiopia, live in dire poverty.
 They left their countries because of war or poverty, but have few chances to break the cycle of poverty: unable to attend school, they cope by taking odd jobs, and eating out of trash cans.

-TIPS TO AVOID BEING A VICTIM - Street Safety: Visitors to Djibouti should remain vigilant at all times and maintain high security awareness while on the streets.
-Additional caution should be exercised around the port, bus terminal, central market (Quartiers 2 and 3) and downtown, especially after dark.
+TIPS ON HOW TO AVOID BECOMING A VICTIM - Visitors to Djibouti should remain vigilant at all times and maintain high security awareness while on the streets.
+Additional caution should be exercised around the port, bus terminal, central market, and the downtown neighborhoods (referred to as “Quartiers” locally, especially after dark.
 Panhandlers and street children target foreigners for petty theft by creating distractions.
 Visitors should avoid isolated areas, particularly along the urban coastline.

 *** ARCHIVES ***